thibaudk/ossia.github.io/_pages/score.markdown

 ---
-layout: about-page
+layout: score-page
-title:  "About ossia"
+title:  "About ossia score"

-permalink: /about.html
+permalink: /score.html
-category: site-about
+category: "site-score"
 ---

-<h2>Background</h2>
+<h2>About ossia score</h2>

 ossia score is based on more than 15 years of research at LaBRI in the frame of the i-score (interactive scores) project.